-Strategic continuum Stability - - - - - - - - Expansion Structural alternatives Entrepreneurial/- - - - Functional SBU Information 1 Efficiency- Decisional orientation orientation Control Formal-direct Informal-indirect Appraisal Efficiency-based; quantitative/objective Broad-based; qualitative/subjective Motivation Monetary-informal Non-monetary-formal Development Internal-focussed; programmed, promotion of personnel from within side use of OD technique recruitment from out- Planning Directive Participative Exhibit 13.6 Predominant system characteristics vis-a-vis strategic continuum and structural alternatives implementation of stability strategy is internally focussed, systematic and programmed and is based primarily on the promotion of personnel from within.
+Exhibit 13.6 Predominant system characteristics vis-a-vis strategic continuum and structural alternatives Strategic continuum Stability - - - - - - - Expansion Structural alternatives Entrepreneurial/------------------------------------ ---- Divisional SBU Information 1 Efficiency- Decisional orientation orientation Control Formal-direct Informal-indirect Appraisal Efficiency-based; quantitative/object Broad-based; etive qualitative/subjective Motivation Monetary-inform nal Non-monetary-formal Development Internal-focussed; programmed, programmed of personnel from side use of OD to within recruitment from out- Planning Directive Participative implementation of stability strategy is internally focussed, systematic and programmed and is based primarily on the promotion of personnel from within.
 The implementation of expansion strategies could be more feasible with a development system that is externally focussed as it involves the generation of new skills that may not be available within the organisation.
 Further, the development system is to be need-based and may require exposure of personnel to specialised training programmes offered by external agencies.
 Career planning and development will have to take into account recruitment from outside sources.
 Organisation development may prove to be useful as strategic changes may be extreme and require planned interventions to manage organisational change.
 But all these prescriptions do not preclude the possbility of using these characteristics, though in a small way, to design and administer a development system to be used for the implementation of stability strategies.